Sentdex/GANTheftAuto/readme.md

 ### NEAT-Cartpole

 This environment is created with OpenAI Gym's Cartpole.
-However data collecting part is unattended as we are first training the NEAT algoritm to play it, then collect data generated this way.
+However, the data collecting part is unattended as we are first training the NEAT algoritm to play it, then collect data generated this way.

-Warning: recently we've discovered possible issue with this environment causing actions to alternate between a direction and no action.
-As for now we have no fix for this environment.
+Warning: recently we've discovered a possible issue with this environment causing actions to alternate between a direction and no action.
+As for now we have no fix for this environment, so your model results are highly likely to not be very useful.
+We'd recommend trying to build your own agent to play cartpole instead of a NEAT bot.

 To run the data collector:
 - Install dependencies